vaibhawvipul/simpleNN-pytorch-cpp/README.md

 # simpleNN-pytorch-cpp
-A simple Neural Network in pytorch using cpp frontend
+A simple Neural Network for iris dataset in pytorch using cpp frontend

 How to build -